Regulation-Focused Touchwork

 • Respects your body’s natural timing

-The focus is not on making symptoms disappear, but on helping your system build capacity to handle stress without becoming overwhelmed or shut down.
+The focus is not on making symptoms disappear, but on helping your system build capacity to handle stress without becoming overwhelmed.

 Regulation vs. relaxation (very important distinction)